A guide for Canadians imprisoned abroad

 Canada has transfer of offenders arrangements with the following countries:

-For information on transfer of offenders treaties, consult the laws and regulations page or contact the Correctional Service of Canada.
+For information on transfer of offenders treaties, consult the Consular services delivery framework or contact the Correctional Service of Canada.

 In some countries, individual states or provinces determine whether or not to accede to a transfer of offenders treaty signed by their national government.
 Canadians imprisoned under their legislation are not necessarily eligible to apply for a transfer to serve part of their sentence in a Canadian facility.
 However, offenders imprisoned in states or provinces that have acceded to the treaty can apply for a transfer to a Canadian institution.